 The institution boasts a distinguished faculty with extensive expertise in sports law, ensuring students receive top-notch instruction and guidance.
 Harvard's vast network and reputation open doors to unique opportunities for aspiring sports lawyers, including internships, clinical placements, and connections with major sports organizations.

-Harvard has a competitive acceptance rate of 10.1%.
-Successful applicants typically score between 150 and 176 on the LSAT and maintain a GPA between 3.82 and 3.99.
-Tuition for Harvard Law will cost you $$71,734 per year.
+Harvard has a competitive acceptance rate of 10.97%.
+The school has a median LSAT score of 174 and a median GPA of 3.95.
+Tuition for Harvard Law will cost you $80,760 per year.

-Boston University School of Law's sports law program is renowned for its dynamic approach, offering students an unwavering commitment to practical education and real-world experiences.
+Boston University School of Law's sports law courses are renowned for their dynamic approach, offering students an unwavering commitment to practical education and real-world experiences.

 Situated in Boston, a city steeped in sports culture, BU Law provides an extensive curriculum covering various aspects of sports law, including publicity rights, defamation, copyright, antitrust, and labor law, all geared toward preparing students for successful careers in this exciting field.